How to Make Yogurt at Home

 - Cool the milk to 110 degrees Fahrenheit.
 If using the Euro Cuisine yogurt maker, you can cool the milk to room temperature if you prefer.

 - Scoop 1/2 to 1 teaspoonful of yogurt (from a previous batch-the yogurt in the labeled control jar) into each jar and stir gently into the milk.

 - Place the jars, without the lids, into the yogurt maker and set the timer if you own the automatic machine.

 - Start checking the yogurt after 4 hours.
 The incubation time will depend on many factors such as the yogurt culture you are using.
 My yogurt is complete at 4 hours, but some take up to 8 hours.
 You will know the yogurt is ready when it pulls away from the jar in a solid mass and is no longer runny.

 - Turn off the machine, cap the jars and allow them to cool off for an hour or two.
 Chill the yogurt for 4 hours before consuming.

 Euro Cuisine YM100 Automatic Yogurt Maker

-A second issue is that water condenses on lid during fermentation.
+- Water condenses on the lid during fermentation.
 Remove the lid carefully so the water doesn´t drip into the yogurt jars.

 Overall, though, I am very pleased with this yogurt maker and the delicious homemade yogurt it consistently produces.